 These are shot with the Fujifilm XF 23mm f/2 R WR Lens.
 It’s a 23mm prime that’s the equivalent of a 35mm focal length on a full-frame camera (the X-Pro2 has an APS-C sensor).

 You can click on each image to open a full-resolution version if you’d like a closer look.
 These were all shot originally in RAW (.raf) and processed in Lightroom, most of them quite lightly.
 I haven’t used any of Lightroom’s optical corrections, such as chromatic aberration or distortion control, but with many of them, I have adjusted things like contrast and brightness, as you normally would with RAW files.

-Sample Images Shot with a Fujifilm X-Pro2 with 23mm f/2.
-Lens
+Sample Images Taken with a Fujifilm X-Pro2 with 23mm f/2 Lens

 Since I originally posted this, Fujifilm has released the X-Pro3.
 So the X-Pro2 is now becoming harder to find in stores new, but you can often run across used copies at places like KEH and eBay.

 Images and product information from Amazon PA-API were last updated on 2022-03-05 at 20:12.
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on Amazon Site at the time of purchase will apply to the purchase of this product.